xolox/vim-easytags/README.md

 There's just one problem: You have to manually keep your tags files up-to-date and this turns out to be a royal pain in the ass!
 So I set out to write a Vim plug-in that would do this boring work for me.
-When I finished the plug-in's basic functionality (one automatic command and a call to `system()`) I became interested in dynamic syntax highlighting, so I added that as well to see if it would work -- surprisingly well I'm happy to report!
+When I finished the plug-in's basic functionality (one automatic command and a call to [system()][system] later) I became interested in dynamic syntax highlighting, so I added that as well to see if it would work -- surprisingly well I'm happy to report!

 ## Install & first use